Blowing Up Russia: Background

 In July 1998, Putin was appointed as the director of the Federal Security Service (FSB).
 In August 1999, he became the prime minister of Russia.

 In September 1999, a series of explosions hit four apartment blocks in the Russian cities of Buynaksk, Moscow and Volgodonsk, killing more than 300, and injuring more than 1,000.

 According to an interview, Yuri Felshtinsky started collecting materials about the bombings in 1999, not thinking that the FSB had anything to do with the terrorism acts.
 He was deeply disturbed after discovering that the bombings were in fact committed by the FSB.
-He consulted with Viktor Suvorov, a writer and former GRU officer.
+He consulted with Viktor Suvorov, a writer and former GRU officer, who defected to the UK in 1978.
 When asked: "Would you personally blow out the building with innocent people after receiving the order?", Mr Suvorov replied: "Of course I would.
 That is our job.
 We always follow the order."
 Felshtinsky contacted Alexander Litvinenko who became a coauthor of the book.
 Felshtinsky had known Litvinenko since 1998.

 Shortly after the bombings, the ex-Secretary of the Security Council of Russia Lieutenant General Alexander Lebed claimed that he is "almost certain" that the bombings were organized by the Russian government.
 In 2002, Lebed died in a helicopter crash.
 According to Lebed's associates, the crash was caused by an explosive device.